NEONScience/portal-core-components/README.md

     * If the entry point is the _same pre- and post-compile_ then use only `main` to point to the common entry point
     * Use kebab-case for `name`
     * Use CamelCase for files
-6. Add the new component to `src/lib_components/index.ts`
+6. If desirable to export the component at the library level, add the new component to `src/lib_components/index.ts`
 7. Run `npm run lib` to have the new component picked up and exported with the library

 ### NOTE: Verify new dependencies!

 If you have added or modified third-party dependencies then it is important to verify they work from a fresh install before committing changes upstream.

-Run `rm -rf node_modules && npm install` and re-run the app to validate a fresh install.
+Run `rm -rf node_modules && npm ci` and re-run the app to validate a fresh install.
 This mimics how other apps importing `portal-core-components` will see your changes.

 ### Using Workers in Components